 The current climate of fear around Coronavirus has increased levels of anxiety, which I can help with.
 I am also accepting concessionary fees for people suffering loss of work.

-As an integrative, person-centred psychotherapist, the approach I use is determined by the individual and their needs.
-My work with you involves an exploration and understanding of your life and experience from birth to present, including unconscious processes and dreams.
+As an integrative psychotherapist, my approach is determined by the individual and their needs.
+My work involves an exploration and understanding of your life and experience from birth to present, including unconscious processes and dreams.
 I seek to understand thought patterns, fears, obstacles and unhelpful perceptions that stand in the way of love and success.
 You are encouraged to talk about and understand your feelings, and to learn to distinguish between truth and fear.

 Our first session is an assessment where we can discuss any questions or concerns you may have, as well as expectations and hopes.

-I have helped numerous clients and patients work through anxiety and depression, addiction, bereavement, panic attacks, and more.
-Having worked as a trainee in an NHS hospital, I also work with more complex issues and personality disorder.
+I work with generalised anxiety disorder, PTSD, and I have helped numerous clients and patients work through anxiety and depression, addiction, bereavement, panic attacks, and more.
+Currently working in the NHS in complex care and having trained in an NHS hospital, I also work with more complex issues and personality disorder including BPD.

-As a qualified practitioner in Alternative Dispute Resolution I am also trained to work in the professional arena, frequently asked to help teams of co-workers to operate more efficiently and peacefully.
+As a qualified practitioner in Alternative Dispute Resolution I am also trained to work as a mediator to help settle disputes out of court efficiently and peacefully.

 Training, qualifications & experience